-- 1. Tackle unlawful discrimination by - Keeping accurate records of all ethnic and faith groups, their backgrounds and needs and how we respond to them; Information is available on SIMs and pupil tracking records. - Dealing with complaints of discrimination and harassment speedily according to Local Authority Guidance, Guidelines for Challenging and Dealing with Racial Harassment in Schools and notify complainants of the outcomes and action taken; - Encouraging dialogue between different racial groups on the appropriateness of our service offer; SD leading on EAL support groups - Prevent racial discrimination, and to promote equality of opportunity and good relations between members of different racial, cultural and religious groups. - 2.
-Support cohesion by - Promoting activities that celebrate our common experience as well as those that recognise diversity generally and foster understanding and respect for the culture and faith of all our learners and their families and RRSA - weekly activities - Encouraging learners and their families of all ethnic groups to participate fully in all aspects of school life; - Using our support for the voluntary and community sector to promote good race relations: - Countering myths and misinformation that may undermine good community relations; - 3.
-Work in partnership with Black, Asian and Minority Ethnic individuals and groups to - Promote the active participation of minority communities in shaping the future of our school: - Ensure Pondhu School staff (both permanent and temporary), learners and their families as well as our partners and the wider community fully understand the principles of good race relations. - Expand access across all communities and in all areas of school activity.
+1. Tackle unlawful discrimination by

+- Keeping accurate records of all ethnic and faith groups, their backgrounds, needs and how we respond to them; - Dealing with complaints of discrimination and harassment speedily according to Local Authority Guidance, Guidelines for Challenging and Dealing with Racial Harassment in Schools and notify complainants of the outcomes and action taken; - Encouraging dialogue between different racial groups on the appropriateness of our service offer; - Prevent racial discrimination, and to promote equality of opportunity and good relations between members of different racial, cultural and religious groups.

-Our Race Equality Policy will form part of the Pondhu School Equality Scheme.
+2. Support cohesion by

+- Promoting activities that celebrate our common experience as well as those that recognise diversity generally and foster understanding and respect for the culture and faith of all our learners and their families; - Encouraging learners and their families of all ethnic groups to participate fully in all aspects of school life; - Using our support for the voluntary and community sector to promote good race relations;

+- Countering myths and misinformation that may undermine good community relations; - 3.
+Work in partnership with Black, Asian and Minority Ethnic individuals and groups to - Promote the active participation of minority communities in shaping the future of our school: - Ensure the school staff (both permanent and temporary), learners and their families as well as our partners and the wider community fully understand the principles of good race relations. - Expand access across all communities and in all areas of school activity. - Ensure our policy is also part of our planning arrangements and that our actions and objectives are met.

+Racism will not be tolerated at Pondhu Primary School

+We aim to raise attainment and close the achievement gap between pupils of all ethnic groups.
+See paragraph "Bridging the Gap; raising the attainment of all our pupils" above

+The school has a record of all vulnerable groups on which all vulnerable groups are identified and each class teacher has a specific sheet for monitoring and tracking the progress of children who fall within one or more vulnerable groups within his/her class.

+As a very small proportion of children at Pondhu Primary School are minority ethnic pupils we are able to track individual progress very carefully and we understand that extrapolating this to a group level would be statistically unsound.

+Pondhu Primary School aims to promote good race relations between different ethnic groups.
+Modern Britain is a multi-cultural society.
+We value and recognise this diversity and will celebrate the rich diversity of modern Britain in our attitudes and teaching.

+We will assess minority ethnic pupils' proficiency in English.
+If deemed necessary we will invite appropriate professionals to offer guidance to the school to enable us to best support these pupils.
+All staff have received the DCSF Guidance and Support materials